its-saeed/learn-by-building/books/tls/src/01-hash.md

     │  Atoms in the universe:     ~10^80           │
     │  2^256:                     ~10^77           │
     │                                              │
+    │  For collision search, the practical target  │
+    │  is about 2^128 tries: ~3 × 10^38.           │
+    │                                              │
     │  If you hashed 1 billion inputs per second   │
-    │  for the entire age of the universe           │ │  (13.8 billion years), you'd have tried       │ │  ~4 × 10^26 inputs.                          │
+    │  for the entire age of the universe          │
+    │  (13.8 billion years), you'd have tried      │
+    │  ~4 × 10^26 inputs.                          │
     │                                              │
     │  That's 0.000...0% of the hash space.        │